On this page

 3. Number of services

 Council will provide two services per property per financial year, at no additional charge.
-Additional services may be purchased.
-Services are counted as used from the financial year in which they are delivered.
+Council is currently offering two additional services free of charge during COVID-19.
+Once 4 services have been use you may purchase extra services.
+Services are counted from the financial year in which they are delivered.
 Services need to be requested more than 6 weeks before the end of each financial year to ensure the service is counted towards that financial year's service allocation and not the next financial year's service allocation for the property.

 4. Additional services